Wall Street is mixed amid Trump's new tariff deadlines

 Just before hefty U.S. tariffs on goods imported from nearly every country around the globe were to take effect in April, Trump postponed the levies for 90 days in hopes that foreign governments would be more willing to strike new trade deals.
 That 90-day negotiating period was set to expire before Wednesday.

+“At a very basic level, nothing actually happened based on Trump sending these letters, so there’s no reason to panic over headlines,” he wrote.
+“But we think these moves do contain some signal about where the trade war is heading, and that signal is mostly hawkish.”

+This latest phase in the trade war heightens the threat of potentially more severe tariffs that’s been hanging over the global economy.
+Higher taxes on imported goods could hinder economic growth, if not increase recession risks.

-Gains among health care, technology and other sectors outweighed a pullback in banks and elsewhere in the market.
+Gains among health care and technology stocks helped outweigh a pullback in banks and other sectors.

-Amazon shares slipped 0.2% as the online retail giant kicked off Prime Day, which, beginning this year, lasts four days.
+Amazon shares fell 1.1% as the online retail giant kicked off Prime Day, which, beginning this year, lasts four days.
 Amazon launched the membership sales event in 2015 and expanded it to two days in 2019.

+Elsewhere in the market, First Solar fell 4.6% after Trump issued an executive order ending subsidies for foreign-controlled energy companies.

+Hershey Co. was down 3.1% after the chocolate maker announced that Wendy’s CEO Kirk Tanner will succeed current CEO Michele Buck, who is retiring.

 The downbeat start to the week follows a strong run for stocks, which pushed further into record heights last week after a better-than-expected U.S. jobs report.